zio/zio-quill/CASSANDRA.md

 ## Simple queries ##

-This section would allow us to compare how the different libraries let us query a column family to obtain one element.
+This section compares how the different libraries let the user query a column family to obtain some elements.

 **Java Driver (v3.0.0)**
 ```scala